-Protection Amulets have been mentioned severally in paganism or folk religion.
-While the amulets in paganism have powers of their own, the amulets used for protection in Christianity do not have powers of their own until clergymen bless them.
-Also, the amulets used in Christianity require that the wearer has faith or positive disposition towards such amulets before the wearer can get any protection from them.
+It have been mentioned severally in paganism or folk religion.
+While in paganism they have powers of their own, in Christianity amulets do not have powers of their own until clergymen bless them.

 Talisman was derived from a Greek word ‘talein,’ which means ‘initiate into the mysteries.’
-Talisman may be worn for mystical development, while a Protection Amulets are used solely for protection.
+Talismans may be worn for mystical development, while an amulet is used solely for defense.

-The common objects used in making amulets are:
+The common objects used in making amulets for protection are:

 - Written words